 - Hemingway Daiquiri: Also known as a Papa Doble, this variation was supposedly created for author Ernest Hemingway.
 It includes grapefruit juice and maraschino liqueur in addition to the traditional ingredients.

 - Strawberry Daiquiri: This popular variation adds fresh or frozen strawberries to the classic recipe for a fruity twist.

 - Banana Daiquiri: This variation swaps out the lime juice for fresh bananas, resulting in a sweeter, creamier cocktail.

 - Frozen Daiquiri: This version is made by blending the classic ingredients with ice for a slushy, refreshing cocktail.

-- Spiced Daiquiri: This variation adds spices like cinnamon or nutmeg to the classic recipe for a warming, autumnal twist on the classic daiquiri.
+- Spiced Daiquiri: This variation uses spiced dark rum instead of white rum for a warming, autumnal twist on the classic daiquiri.

 - Frozen Margarita: This version is made by blending the classic ingredients with ice for a frosty, refreshing drink.

 - Strawberry Margarita: This variation adds fresh or frozen strawberries to the classic recipe for a sweet and fruity twist.

 - Spicy Margarita: This variation includes a spicy element such as jalapeño or chili pepper to add some heat to the drink.